 What causes psoriasis, what are its symptoms and common triggers?
-Dr Pang Shiu Ming, Senior Consultant, Department of Dermatology at Singapore General Hospital (SGH), answers.
+A/Prof Pang Shiu Ming, Senior Consultant from the Department of Dermatology at Singapore General Hospital (SGH), answers.

 Psoriasis: A chronic skin condition characterised by thick red patches with flaky silvery scales

 In severe cases, the patches can be accompanied by painful joint swelling as well as joint disfigurement.

 “Psoriasis patches can range from minor dandruff-like scaling to major eruptions covering large areas of skin,” says